Bima42/Bima42/README.md

 # Greetings, fellow tech enthusiasts, I’m Bima, or Tanguy!

 I'm always looking for new ways to learn, collaborate, and create.
-Let's explore my work together and see what we can build together!
+Let's explore my work and see what we can build together!

 Not so fast!
 I'll leave you with a brief summary of my current situation before going into more detail.